The Weeknd: 2021–2023: Dawn FM

-On February 24, 2023, following months-long renewed interest in and virality of the Weeknd's 2016 song "Die for You," which began charting in 2022 and reached a peak of 6 on the Billboard Hot 100 6 years after its release, a remix of the song featuring Ariana Grande was released.
-This remix marks their fourth collaboration.
-In the Billboard Hot 100 issue dated March 11, 2023, the remix peaked at number 1, becoming both artists' seventh number one hit on the chart.

-On February 27, 2023, the Weeknd became the first artist to surpass 100 million monthly listeners on Spotify.
+On February 24, 2023, following months-long renewed interest in and virality of the Weeknd's 2016 song "Die for You", which began charting in 2022 and reached a new peak of 6 on the Billboard Hot 100 6 years after its release, a remix of the song featuring Ariana Grande was released.
+The remix marked their fourth collaboration.
+In the Billboard Hot 100 issue dated March 11, 2023, the remix reached the top of the chart, becoming both artists' seventh number one hit.
+On February 27, 2023, in the wake of the remix's success, the Weeknd became the first artist to surpass 100 million monthly listeners on Spotify.

 On March 3, 2023, the Weeknd released his first live album, titled Live at SoFi Stadium.
-It features recordings from his HBO concert film of the same name, showcasing the last concert of the North American leg of his After Hours til Dawn Tour at SoFi Stadium.
+It featured recordings from his HBO concert film of the same name, showcasing the last concert of the North American leg of his After Hours til Dawn Tour at SoFi Stadium.
+He subsequently featured on four songs—"Artificial Intelligence", "Defame Moi", "More Coke!!", and "Emotionless"—from Mike Dean's album 4:23, released on April 29, 2023.
+In May 2023, the Weeknd stated that he was intending to retire the moniker of "the Weeknd" in favor of performing under his birth name, or adopting a new pseudonym altogether.
+He explained that his upcoming album would most likely serve as his "final hurrah" under the name.